ascopk/EvolutionApp/README.md

 ensure that the proper webiny credentials are set in `~/.aws/credentials`
 IAC state is stored in AWS s3.
 It has to be set as env variable: `WEBINY_PULUMI_BACKEND=s3://wby-sandbox-state`

+## access to webiny

+Access to webiny is controlled by the following active directory groups:

+* Webiny_Admins
+* Webiny_Editor
+* Webiny_Approver
+* Webiny_MarCom

+To request access to Webiny, please open a Jira ticket to the [DEVOPS Jira board](https://asco1.atlassian.net/jira/software/projects/DEVOPS/boards/298/backlog) and request access to one of the active directory groups

 ## webiny local development

 As stated in the [documentation](https://www.webiny.com/docs/core-development-concepts/development/local-development), since Webiny is a serverless platform the backend still must be deployed in the cloud and there is little that can be done locally.